Skip to main content

 • Life style: Inactivity, smoking, heavy alcohol use, low vitamin D and calcium levels

-How do I know if I have Osteoporosis?
+How do I know if I have osteoporosis?

 • Osteoporosis is called a “silent disease” because there are no symptoms.